-Have tools that you will use for your woodworking.
+Have the tools that you will use for your woodworking.
 The kind of tools that you will need for your projects will depend on the vastness of your business.
 If you want to start small, then having simple hand tools will prove to be adequate.
-You need to buy high quality tools like a hand drill, a timber saw, measurement tools and more.
-On the other hand, if you want to have large scale production then you will need heavy machinery like a power saw and more.
+You need to buy high-quality tools like a hand drill, a timber saw, measurement tools, and more.
+On the other hand, if you want to have large-scale production then you will need heavy machineries like a power saw and more.
 Make sure that the space that you plan to use is adequate.

 With uncertain economic times quickly becoming the norm, finding something that you can do to earn that extra money just makes sense.
-If it something you enjoy like woodworking, than ever better.
+If it is something you enjoy like woodworking, then even better.

 Having your garage as your workshop has many advantages and the one that is most obvious is that you are able to save on costs, at the same time; you are able to work from home, which reduces the pressure of having to go to your workplace each and every day.

 As you work from your garage, there are certain things that you need to consider.
 One of the most important things is that you need to know that you will not be in a position to make more bulky wood projects for you are limited by space.
 Working from your garage also means that you need to use small tools that will not produce much noise that will disturb your neighbors.
 Know that huge power machinery usually comes with a lot of noise that will disturb other people.

 There are so many things that you can get to build from your workshop.
 One best project that will utilize the space that you have is toy projects.
 Toys will not take a lot of space in your workshop.
 They also will not require any use of power tools.
 There are so many other small projects that you can do right from your garage; you just need to have the plans.